 GOKey Communicators

-1. School Leaders identify potential candidates to serve as GOKey Communicators, share this webpage with them, and encourage them to register.
+1. District administrators identify potential candidates to serve as GOKey Communicators, share this webpage with them, and encourage them to register.

-2. School Leaders register themselves in order to get the link to join the virtual sessions and to be included in all communications.
+2. District administrators register themselves in order to get the link to join the virtual sessions and be included in all communications.

-If you are a school leader, educator or a community member invited by a school leader, please use the button below to register if you wish to participate.
+If you are a school leader, educator or a community member invited by a district administrator, please use the button below to register if you wish to participate.
 If you have already served as a GOKey Communicator and wish to serve again this school year, you will need to register.

 3 Components